boolpath/jsfly/README.md

 ### b.
 Code's point of view: autonomous code

 1.
-In order to     be migrated,
-as an           autonomous piece of code,
+In order to     fly to another server, as an           autonomous piece of code,
-I want to       to ask to be migrated.
+I want to       ask to be migrated.
 ``` js
     var autonomousCode = jsfly.wingify(function (jsfly) {
         // Request a runway for takeoff with the destination info